Homestays

 Khoeun Sreymom: Homestay owner (H)

-Homestay Details: In Banteay Chhmar Tbong village in a small group of homes and about 400m from the temple
+Homestay Details: Along a village road, in Tbong Village in a small group of homes and about 400m from the temple moat and market

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 • Parking: car, van, motorcycle